lechimp-p/dario-lessons/lesson2/README.md

 * Go to the wikipedia page for [software design patterns](http://en.wikipedia.org/wiki/Software_design_pattern) and skim over the stuff.
 Then give at least three of the patterns a closer read.
 Understand the problem they solve and how they solve it.
+* Search the internet for software development anti-patterns and read a little.
+  Try to understand at least 3 anti-patterns specifically.
+Why are they considered anti-patterns?
 * Read closely about the following patterns, as we will likely be using them in our application:
     * Model-View-Controller